sgarciav/sergiogarciavergara.com/_posts/2024-12-01-blender-for-beginners.markdown

 **Edit Mode**:

 This mode belongs to a specific object.
-This means that, you first need to select the object you want to edit, and then enter in Edit Mode.
+This means that, you first need to select the object you want to edit, and then enter Edit Mode.
 You'll only be able to edit the selected object.
 To edit a different object, you'll need to go back to Object Mode, select the new object, and then re-enter Edit Mode.
 In this mode you can actually modify the geometry of the select object.
 For